Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
-  <li>With this information, one simply has to add the standard mount’s thickness, and half the width of the LaserBeam diode to get their offset value.
+  <li>With this information, one simply has to add the standard mount's thickness, and half the width of the LaserBeam diode to get their offset value.
 Hence we would have <b>42.99+3.4163+20 =66.419</b>.
 While not as accurate as the CAD model, due to the rounding of dimensions for the purpose of manufacturing, this method still works just as well.
 The difference in accuracy is negligible. </li>
 </ul>
 &nbsp;

-To summarize, the required offset value for the standard mount when used in conjunction with the <b>MK1V4B-MKV2</b> is given by: <b><i>(The distance between the mount’s center and front edge)</i> + <i>(the thickness of the standard mount plate)</i> +  (1/2  width of the LaserBeam diode)</b>
+To summarize, the required offset value for the standard mount when used in conjunction with the <b>MK1V4B-MKV2</b> is given by: <b><i>(The distance between the mount's center and front edge)</i> + <i>(the thickness of the standard mount plate)</i> +  (1/2  width of the LaserBeam diode)</b>

 &nbsp;